aeharding/sevenhills/src/become-a-licensed-skydiver.md

 You will quickly become a part of our skydive family in an open, friendly, and approachable environment where __safety is the highest priority__.

 We have [highly qualified instructors and coaches](../../who-we-are), and we will equip you with state-of-the-art, comfortable, and safe skydiving gear with [Aerodyne](https://www.flyaerodyne.com/icons/icon-student/) containers and [Performance Designs](http://www.performancedesigns.com/products/navigator/) canopies, leading manufacturers in the industry.
-Our Aerodyne skydive containers are all fitted with __Skyhooks__, a proven safety feature that not all dropzones offer.

 Once you complete the first jump course, your jumps to get your "A" license will be one-on-one with an instructor or coach.